Egorand/egorand.github.io/_posts/2016-09-20-understanding-test-rules.md

 layout: post
 title:  "Understanding Test Rules"
 date:   2016-09-20 00:00:00 -0400
-tags: [android, junit, kotlin, testing]
+tags: [android, kotlin, open-source, testing]
 ---
 If you've ever happened to write Espresso tests, you should be familiar with the following
 declaration: